 Students in the Environmental Biology and Applied Ecology (EBAE) concentration will learn advanced principles of biology and ecology, and their application to problems of environmental management in fields such as wildlife and fisheries management; forest, wetland and aquatic ecology; environmental microbiology; conservation science; and endangered and invasive species management.

-Students with a concentration in Environmental Economics (EE) will learn economic principles that shape interactions between economic and environmental conditions.
+Students with a concentration in Sustainable Business and Environmental Economics (SBEE) will learn economic principles that shape interactions between economic and environmental conditions.
 This context provides a foundation for understanding how to address environmental challenges with economic interventions and how human activities are influenced by economic policies.

 The Environmental Humanities (EH) explore how people in diverse cultures construct narratives about the environment and its relation to humans and how those narratives inform their actions in the world.
 Courses exploring subjects such as literature, art, ethics and culture can help students appreciate the underlying values and belief systems that drive much of human behavior.